rabbitmq/rabbitmq-website/site/ha.md

 to send one batch of messages, then nodes in the cluster could think they are in the presence of a network partition.

+The amount of data sent over the network can also be controlled by setting the parameter `mirroring_sync_max_throughput`.
+The parameter specifies the number of bytes per second that is being transferred.
+The default is `0`, which disables this feature.

 ### <a id="configuring-synchronisation" class="anchor" href="#configuring-synchronisation">Configuring Synchronisation</a>

 Let's start with the most important aspect of queue